walmartlabs/lumbar/docs/index.md

 The bulk of Lumbar's core functionality is implemented through core plugins, such as the [stylus](plugins/stylus.md), [template](plugins/template.md), and [scope](plugins/scope.md) plugins.
 Documentation on all of the core plugins is available [here](plugins/).

 By default each of these plugins are utilized for all builds.
 If this is not desired then the `ignoreCorePlugins` field may be specified on the build options.
-When doing this select core plugins may still be used by referencing them name.
+When doing this select core plugins may still be used by referencing them by name.
 See [Using 3rd Party Plugins](#plugins-using) below for details.

 ### Using 3rd Party Plugins ###